joelbader/arise/README.txt

 -- put defaults into argparse help
 - move to Dropbox/deconv
 -- remove data files to make directory smaller
-* make into a webserver trigger
+* make into a webserver trigger, check for new directories

 control wells
 - read a gpr file that has seth's flag = -100 indicating a control well